Demonstrating Record Fidelity for the Quantum Fourier Transform: Discussion and Outlook

 \section{Discussion and Outlook}

 The results presented in this work demonstrate the largest-scale and highest-fidelity experimental implementation of a unitary quantum Fourier transform to date.
-Our experiments confirm that the reduction of gate count and circuit depth via Parity Twine significantly improves the process fidelity of the QFT over the best known alternative super-exponentially.
+Our experiments confirm that the reduction of gate count and circuit depth via Parity Twine significantly improves the process fidelity of the QFT over the best known alternative.

 Furthermore, on platforms supporting native iSWAP gates, Parity Twine circuits achieve optimal two-qubit gate count.
-By comparing process fidelities of the CZ-based device with the iSWAP based on, we show that the Parity Twine approach fully exploits the native iSWAP gate over the best known alternative.
+By comparing process fidelities of the CZ-based device with the iSWAP-based on, we show that the Parity Twine approach fully exploits the native iSWAP gate over the best known alternative.

-While this work focuses on the quantum Fourier transform as a benchmark, the advantages of Parity Twine extend to other quantum algorithms like QAOA, benefiting the broader field of quantum optimization~\cite{Dreier2025}, where it has already been shown to yield significant improvements~\cite{MontanezBarrera2025}.
+While this work experimentally focuses on the quantum Fourier transform, the underlying connectivity challenge also appears in other highly connected algorithms.
+A notable example is the Quantum Approximate Optimization Algorightm (QAOA), making the advantages of Parity Twine relevant in the broad field of quantum optimization~\cite{Dreier2025} as already shown in Ref.~\cite{MontanezBarrera2025}.
+Experimental validation across additional algorithms remains an important direction for future work.
 Beyond algorithm-specific improvements, Parity Twine holds promise as a general problem compilation technique, exhibiting enhanced performance---particularly on complex, highly-connected problems---compared to current state-of-the-art compilers~\cite{Dreier2025}.
 Efforts are underway to release this Parity Twine compiler for wider use.

 In addition, while we focused on linear PTNs in this work, the Parity Twine method is broadly applicable across hardware platforms, including ladder-shaped and square-lattice qubit topologies~\cite{Dreier2025}.
 A detailed experimental study of more complex PTNs is left for future work.